Sensory Loss in Older People

 As a carer, it’s important to know what sensory loss is, how to recognise and differentiate it from expected age-related changes, and how to make adjustments for older people living with, or developing, sensory loss.

-This article provides advice on how you can support an older adult experiencing sensory loss (specifically, loss of hearing, vision, taste, smell and/or touch) in order to improve their safety, enjoyment, and quality of life.
-Keep in mind sensory loss can relate to a range of age-related physiological and psychological changes.
+This article provides advice on supporting an older person experiencing sensory loss (specifically, loss of hearing, vision, taste, smell, and/or touch) to improve their safety, enjoyment and quality of life.

 The Significance of Sensory Loss

-Changes to hearing, vision, taste, smell and touch impact the way a person experiences the world.
+Changes to hearing, vision, taste, smell and touch impact how a person experiences the world.

 Sensory loss can impact: